rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 ````

 That’s twelve lines of code to do something quite simple, and we don’t even deal with
 catching the exception.
-The sidebar, “Ensuring Resources Are Closed,” explains why so
-much code is needed to do something so simple.
-Switching to the try-with-resources syntax
+Switching to the `try-with-resources` syntax
 introduced in Java 7, it can be rewritten as follows:

 ````